bollitec/ESP_RSA/README.md

 # ESP_RSA
 Project to develop a Remote Service Adaptor for the ESP's.

-Idea is to develop an RSA for most of existing hardware:
+Idea is to develop an RSA for most of existing ESP hardware:

 ... means:
   - RSA => Remote Service Adaptor to control the main host
-  - Hardware => ESP like ESP8266, ESP32, (later PC, Laptop, Server)
+  - Hardware => ESP like ESP8266, ESP32, (later in an other project Server, PC, ...)
   - Support for => Linux machines incl.
-Raspberry
+Raspberry (later Windows as well)
   - API to control server => every platform, html based, standard json requirements

- This project try to include hardware and software.
+This project include hardware and software.

 To bring this project to live:
 1. connection is only via serial connection available (require an additonal ESP for log and control)